MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/cross-company-calling.md

 # Set up cross-company calling for Dynamics 365 Remote Assist (for admins)

 > [!Note]
-> This article assumes that you have read the article [Remote Assist cross-tenant communication](out-of-tenant-overview.md).
+> This article assumes that you have read [Remote Assist advanced deployment scenarios](out-of-tenant-overview.md).

 Users in your organization can make or receive a one-on-one call with a [!include[pn-microsoft-teams](../includes/pn-microsoft-teams.md)] user from another company (domain) if external access is enabled in [!include[pn-microsoft-teams](../includes/pn-microsoft-teams.md)] for each domain.
 There are multiple ways to implement this scenario.
 View the cross tenant communication scenarios [here](out-of-tenant-overview.md).